Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Introduction

-Recently, a drain noise model based on suppressed shot noise was proposed \cite{IEEEIMS:hemt_limits_pospieszalski}.
-This model required the output noise power to be temperature-independent, but this prediction has been found to be inconsistent with experiments \cite{heinz_scalable_2022, bekari}.
-A new theory attributes drain noise to microwave partition noise arising from real-space transfer (RST) \cite{esho_theory_2022}, a process that has been intensively investigated in early studies of transport and noise in quantum wells \cite{shah1986, hartnagel_microwave_2001}.
+Another theory attributes drain noise to microwave partition noise arising from real-space transfer (RST) \cite{esho_theory_2022}, a process that has been investigated in early studies of transport and noise in quantum wells \cite{matulionis_qw-shape-dependent_1997, matulionis_hot-electron_2000, hartnagel_microwave_2001, aninkevicius_1994, aninkeviius_1993}.
 In this mechanism, electrons are heated by the electric field under the gate to physical temperatures exceeding 1000 K, a temperature sufficiently high that some electrons may thermionically emit out of the channel into the barrier.
-Because the barrier mobility is substantially less than that of the channel, two dissimilar conduction pathways exist from source to drain, creating partition noise.
-The theory makes several predictions, among them the dependence of $T_{d}$ on physical temperature.
-A recent study using on-wafer characterization of discrete HEMTs observed the predicted temperature dependence of $T_{d}$ \cite{bekari}, and other works have reported similar trends \cite{heinz_scalable_2022,IEEEIMS:murti_Td, IEEEIMS:Sandy_Td}.
-Additional dependencies of $T_{d}$ have been observed experimentally, such as dependence on $I_{DS}$ \cite{heinz_scalable_2022, pospieszalski_fet_1991, schleeh_characterization_2013, heinz_noise_2020} and $V_{DS}$ \cite{heinz_scalable_2022, heinz_noise_2020}.
-Despite these various experimental observations, the physical origin of drain noise in HEMTs remains a topic of debate.
+Because the barrier mobility is substantially less than that of the channel, two dissimilar conduction pathways exist from source to drain, creating partition noise \cite{ambrozy_electronic_1983} at the HEMT output.
+However, which of these mechanisms is the actual origin of drain noise in low-noise HEMTs remains under investigation.